-Provide the number of teachers prepared by academic major for academic year 2015-16.
+Provide the number of teachers prepared by academic major for academic year 2016-17.
 For the purposes of this section, number prepared means the number of program completers.
 "Academic major" refers to the actual major(s) declared by the program completer.
 An individual can be counted in more than one academic major. (§205(b)(1)(H)

-As indicated by the figure below, the distribution of academic majors varied slightly by route.
-For the Traditional route, more than one-third (38 percent) had received their undergraduate degree in social sciences, followed by 19 percent in liberal arts.
+As indicated by the figure below, the distribution of academic majors looked fairly similar by route.
+For the Traditional route, more than one-third (38 percent) had received their undergraduate degree in social science, followed by 19 percent in liberal arts.
 More than one-tenth (12 percent) had degrees in mathematics and science.
-Low incidence subjects such as agriculture, art, business, music, and PE accounted for nine percent and languages (english and world languages) together accounted for another 13 percent.
-For the Alternative, IHE-Based route more than one-third (37 percent) of the program completers' academic majors were in social sciences and 19 percent were in the liberal arts.
-Program completers in mathematics and science accounted for 12 percent, English 10 percent, world languages 3 percent, and agriculture, art, business, music, and PE together accounted for 11 percent.
-For Alternative, not IHE-Based route, nearly half (50 percent) of the program completers' academic major were in social sciences and 15 percent were in the liberal arts.
-Program completers in mathematics and science accounted for 6 percent, English 10 percent, world languages 3 percent, and agriculture, art, business, music, and PE together accounted for 10 percent.
+Low incidence subjects such as agriculture, art, business, music, and PE accounted for 10 percent and languages (english and world languages) together accounted for another 15 percent.
+For the Alternative route more than one-third (40 percent) of the program completers' academic majors were in social science and 17 percent were in the liberal arts.
+Program completers in mathematics and science accounted for 14 percent, languages 13 percent; and agriculture, art, business, ITE, music, and PE together accounted for 11 percent.
+The remaining six percent of the program completers had academic majors in "Other" subjects.

 Figure 8.
-Teachers Prepared by Academic Major, 2015-16
+Teachers Prepared by Academic Major by Route, 2016-17